 Applicants should note the following:

-- Samples suitable for analysis (i.e. meeting minimum quality and quantity requirements) must be delivered to the relevant NBAF node by 31 January 2017; failure to deliver suitable samples to the relevant node by the submission deadline may result in funding being withdrawn.
+- Samples suitable for analysis (i.e. meeting minimum quality and quantity requirements) must be delivered to the relevant NBAF node by 31 January 2019; failure to deliver suitable samples to the relevant node by the submission deadline will result in funding being withdrawn.

 - The PI must be eligible to receive a NERC grant.
-For more information, consult the NERC eligibility webpage.
+For more information, consult <http://www.nerc.ac.uk/funding/application/eligibility/>

-- The services offered by the other nodes (metabolomics and genotyping) are outside the scope of this competition but are available by application throughout the year, and potential users are encouraged to consult those facilities in the first instance.
+- The services offered by NBAF-Sheffield (genotyping) are outside the scope of this competition but are available by application throughout the year, and potential users are encouraged to consult this facility in the first instance.

 In writing their proposal, applicants should make clear the relevance of the work to NERC’s strategic remit, and the way in which the project will lead to further work and/or proposals for full funding.
 Proposals for projects associated with PhD students (who do not themselves have to be NERC-funded) will be considered.
 In such cases, the application should show how the proposed work integrates within the timeframe of the doctoral project.